 There are different versions of sales funnels, but for the purposes of this post, this is the one we’ll be working from:

-Your conversion tactics will change as your prospect moves down the funnel; in fact, you need different tactics at each stage to keep that prospect moving toward your goal of signing him or her as a new client.
+Your lead conversion tactics will change as your prospect moves down the funnel; in fact, you need different tactics at each stage to keep that prospect moving toward your goal of signing him or her as a new client.

-Here are some proven tactics your law firm can use to increase your conversion rate at each stage:
+Here are some proven tactics your law firm can use to increase your lead conversion rate at each stage:

 Obviously, prospects do not become clients without first knowing that you exist.
 Then they have to trust you.
 Your marketing goal at this stage is to create awareness for your firm and to engage prospects enough to keep them coming back.
 The most common tactics for this stage include: